hotdogwithdog/The-b-Island/README.md

 # **The B Island**

 Is a project created for one university work.
-The objective of the work was implement at least 3 programming pattenrs.
+The objective of the work was implement at least 3 programming patterns.

  **Team**:
 * Iván García García: Software Developer.